dashivam06/HospitalManagementSystem/README.md

 Need Help?
 If you run into any issues:

+Contribution
+Contributions are welcome!
+If you have any suggestions or improvements, please feel free to create a pull request.

 Check Your Input: Make sure you're entering data in the correct format.
 Database Connection: Ensure your PostgreSQL service is running and your credentials are correct.